muratk3n/thirdwave/en/README.md

 cells multiplies (grown) to trillions, making meat?

 Then u still need *some* cows around to harvest stem cells from, but not as many cows as we have today?
-That's a fair trade.
+That's not bad.

 [Link](https://youtu.be/u468xY1T8fw?t=40)